 Skip to content

-Select a data source
+Select a dataset

-Why your data source selection matters
+Why your dataset selection matters

-Use data source selection for:
+Use dataset selection for:

-• Faster queries — Explore searches only within the selected dataset rather than across all your data, reducing query time and resource usage.
+• Faster queries: Explore searches only within the selected dataset rather than across all your data, reducing query time and resource usage.

-• Focused results — Results are scoped to the data type you are investigating, so logs queries return log events and spans queries return trace data — no noise from unrelated signal types.
+• Focused results: Results are scoped to the data type you are investigating, so logs queries return log events and spans queries return trace data — no noise from unrelated signal types.

-• Access to internal data — System datasets expose Coralogix-managed metadata that is not part of your ingested data, such as alert history and audit events, without interfering with your application data.
+• Access to internal data: System datasets expose Coralogix-managed metadata that is not part of your ingested data, such as alert history and audit events, without interfering with your application data.

 Dataspaces and datasets